jsiebach/laravel-vue/README.md

 4. There are many other useful app settings located in the `.env` file as well as throughout the `/config` directory that you should review.

 ## Compiling JS/CSS
 This project uses gulp to pre-compile css and js.
 To compile, run `gulp`.

 Use `gulp --production` to minify the output.

 Use `gulp watch` to start hot-reloading.
-This will launch a server on `localhost:3000` unless you change the settings in `gulpfile.js`,
+This will launch a server on `localhost:3000` unless you change the settings in `gulpfile.js`.

 ## Included Packages
-This project comes pre-packaged with a few useful included packages:
+This project comes pre-packaged with a few useful libraries:

 ### JS Packages
 Bootstrap

 Moment.js

 Underscore.js

 ### Sass Includes
 Bootstrap Sass

 FontAwesome

 ### PHP Libraries
 Guzzle

+### Vue.JS Components
+Vue-Strap

+js-loading, a custom loading spinner component

+js-button, a custom button component